 The NGA is extremely family friendly, from its accessibility to friendly staff and activities designed especially for children.
 We’ve often been at galleries where staff have kept a close eye on us and hovered closely to ensure we didn’t get to close to the art works.
 It was a relief at the NGA to be able to wander through the galleries without feeling like we were constantly being watched.

-When we visited the NGA they had a fantastic area set up called NGA Play that was designed especially to engage children in art, craft and play activities relating to the Versailles exhibition.
+The NGA has a fantastic area dedicated to kids called NGA Play.
+The area is designed especially to engage children in art, craft and play activities relating to a changing theme, sometimes chosen by an artist and sometimes relating to a major exhibition – these images are from the NGA Play that related to the Versailles exhibition.
 It was a lot of fun for all of us to get involved with making objects together as a family.

 Outside, in the grounds surrounding the NGA, are 26 sculptures on display by both Australian and International artists.
 It’s an extremely pleasurable experience to walk through the bush discovering these incredible works of art, and also a very easy way to introduce kids to art if you’re a bit nervous of taking them inside a gallery with their sticky hands.